charmquark/sass-vibe/README.md

 	import sass;
 	static this () {
 		// ...
-		compileSASS( "./assets/styles/", "site" );
+		compileSass( "./assets/styles/", "site" );
 		// ...
 		router.get( "*", serveStaticFiles( "./assets/" ) );
 		// ...
 	}

-This will throw an exception on failure.
+This will throw a SassException on failure.
 The stylesheet is linked as normal in your view files.

 	!!!
 5
 	html